cgunther/actv/README.md

 # ACTV

-A Ruby wrapper for The ACTIVE Network 3.0 API
+A Ruby wrapper for The ACTIVE Network 3.0 API.
+You can get your v2 search API key at http://developer.active.com

 ## Installation